luebken/container-patterns/module-container.md

 ### 5. Immutable

 The container image contains the OS, libraries, configurations, files and application code.
 Once a container image is built it should not be changed.
 Especially not as it moves through the various environments dev, staging, qa and production.
 If state should be extracted and changed.
-Then that state should be applied by the rebuilding of the container. (@mathias, Im not sure I caught the gist of this here)
+Then that state should be applied by the rebuilding of the container. (@luebken, Im not sure I caught the gist of this here)

 **Best practices on being immutable:**
 * Have a [dev / prod parity](http://12factor.net/dev-prod-parity) with the container image